Minato-namikaze99/Smart-Alarm-Clock/README.md

 Stop Button → GPIO 14 & GND (INPUT_PULLUP)

-5 V (or 3.3 V) power to buzzers from ESP32 VIN.

 ## 🎉 Usage

 Power up ESP32; it will host a web server on port 80.